Meet the Challenge Sheep farmers

 7. Phil Pearse, Devon

-Phil has a keen interest in genetics and wants to harness the knowledge and expertise from AHDB, as well as his peers involved in the Challenge Sheep project, to drive efficiency and improvement.
+Phil joined Challenge Sheep to harness knowledge and expertise from AHDB and his peers to drive efficiency and improvement.

-8. Harper Adams, Shropshire
+8. Harper Adams University, Shropshire

-Scott Kirby is the farm manager at Harper Adams (HAU) and Tony Offland is the flock manager.
 HAU has a flock of 1,000 breeding ewes and, this year, over 300 shearlings and 65 ewe lambs will be mated.
 The flock has recently expanded and the team is interested in gaining a greater understanding of the genetic base of the ewes – particularly in terms of ewe longevity.

 9. Peter Webster, Cumbria